+Vehophobia is classified as a anxiety disorder.
 According to the American Psychiatric Association, anxiety disorders are the most common mental disorder, affecting nearly 30 percent of adults at some point in their lives.
 Anxiety disorders cause people to avoid situations that trigger or worsen their symptoms.
-Vehophobia is frequently seen with other anxiety disorders.
-Vehophobia, like PTSD, can occur after being involved in or even witnessing a car wreck.
-Unlike PTSD, vehophobia can occur without a negative past experience.
+Vehophobia is frequently seen with other anxiety disorders, like Agoraphobia or Panic Disorder.

-Depending on the severity of your car accident and your injuries, you may understandably be extremely frightened to get behind the wheel again.
+Depending on the severity of your car accident and your injuries, you may understandably have intense fear about getting behind the wheel again.
 This is especially true if the car collision was not your fault.

-If you are experiencing vehophobia after a car accident that was not your fault, you should contact a personal injury lawyer to discuss if a personal injury claim is the right choice for you.
+If you are experiencing Vehophobia after a car accident that was not your fault, you should contact a NC personal injury lawyer to discuss if a personal injury claim is the right choice for you.
 Medical treatment for your car-wreck related injuries (mental and physical) can be expensive and time consuming.
 You should not have to pay for someone else’s mistake twice.